Belgium is often seen as a ‘stopover’ country. We, however, know it’s worth a much longer stay!

 Continue to the Upper Town, where Place Royal is encircled by the city’s top museums and the Brussels Royal Palace opens onto an 18th century park.

-Circling back toward the Lower Town, step inside the Brussels Cathedral and walk the length of the Royal Gallery of St. Hubert shopping arcade.
+Circling back towards the Lower Town, step inside the Brussels Cathedral and walk the length of the Royal Gallery of St. Hubert shopping arcade.

 Sightseeing Tip for Day 1

-Our Brussels Travel Guide features a map of attractions that makes it simple to plan your route.
-However, sightseeing can be overwhelming after just arriving in a new country.
-Some may prefer joining this highly-rated and very affordable guided walking tour to get their first glimpse of Belgium.
+Our Brussels Travel Guide features more spots and a detailed map so you can plan your own route.
+However, it can be overwhelming after just arriving in a new country.
+This highly-rated guided walking tour makes it easy!

 Day 2: Beyond Brussels Old Town

-On the second day of your 7 days in Belgium, see the city’s contemporary sights and explore the cool districts.
+On the second day of your 7 days in Belgium, see some contemporary sights and explore the cool districts of Brussels.

 Spend the afternoon at Parc du Cinquantenaire (which hosts interesting museums and a stunning monument) or in the adjacent European Quarter (which boasts free museums detailing the history of the EU).

-By the late afternoon, set off on foot to discover one (or more!) of Brussels lesser-visited districts.
+By late afternoon, set off to discover one (or more) of Brussels lesser-visited districts.
 Marollen is Bohemian and flush with vintage shops.
-Meanwhile, the Matonge Neighborhood features ethnic shops and African restaurants.
+Meanwhile, Matonge features ethnic shops and African restaurants.

-Choose to dine in one of the neighborhoods outside of the Old Town or sit down to a bowl of divine Flemish Stew at Nuetnigenough.
+Choose to dine in one of these neighborhoods or sit down to a bowl of divine Flemish Stew at Nuetnigenough.
 End your evening sampling a few Belgian brews at Poechenellekelder Beer Hall.

 Advice for Getting Around

-Brussels has a robust public transit network that can be used to get to the sights outside of the city center.
+Brussels has a robust and efficient public transit network.
 Alternatively, the Hop On Hop Off Bus makes it straightforward and simple, plus the audio commentary is quite informative!

 Day 3: Day Trip to Antwerp

-On Day 3 of your Belgium Tour Itinerary, embark on an excursion to Antwerp.
-With one day, visitors can explore the city on foot, taking in the most magnificent sights.
-Our One Day in Antwerp travel guide features everything you need to see along with a useful map!
+Today you’ll embark on an excursion to Antwerp.
+Our One Day Itinerary features everything you need to see along with a useful map!

 In the afternoon, waltz through the cobbled streets of the Old Town.
-Visit the cathedral, which is more of a museum, and houses an incredible number of masterpiece paintings.
-Then, twirl around Grote Market Square to take in the breathtaking scene.
+Visit the cathedral, which actually houses an incredible number of masterpiece paintings.
+Then, twirl around Grote Market Square to take in the scene.

-Finished with your full day of sightseeing, relax with a pre-dinner beverage at one of Antwerp’s unique establishments.
-Sip a drink inside the saint-statue adorned Elfde Gebod, sample locally produced craft beer at Station 1280 or have a glass of wine at the cozy Luddites Bookshop.
+Now relax with a pre-dinner beverage at one of Antwerp’s unique establishments.
+Sip a cocktail inside the saint-statue adorned Elfde Gebod, sample craft beer at Station 1280 or have a glass of wine at the cozy Luddites Bookshop.

 Trip Planning Option

-Rather than taking a day trip, you could opt to stay overnight in Antwerp – then continue on to Ghent the following day.
-Our recommended hotel for Antwerp is the NH Collection, which is conveniently situated right next to the train station.
+Rather than taking a day trip, you could opt to stay overnight and continue on to Ghent the following day.
+Our recommended hotel for Antwerp is the NH Collection, which is right next to the train station.

 Day 4: Discover Ghent

-Take a morning train from Brussels to Ghent, drop your bags at your hotel (recommended: Yalo Urban Boutique Hotel), then set off to get a look at the landmark sights.
+Take a morning train to Ghent, drop your bags at your hotel (recommended: Yalo Urban Boutique), then set off to get a look at the landmark sights.

 Start at the Ghent Cathedral, which is filled with outstanding artwork.
 The church is free to enter, but there is a fee to see the world-famous Ghent Altarpiece by brothers Hubert and Jan Van Eyck.